 Your school break is the best time to start writing out college essays and filling out university applications, especially if you’re a Junior.
 If you’re not sure about the universities you want to apply to, then this is a great time to research and figure out which schools you’d be most interested in.

 Here are some helpful websites for the application process:

 Start by figuring out what interests you.
-If it’s something you’d like to study at the university, this will make the process of looking for universities so much easier.
+If it’s something you’d like to study at university, this will make the process of looking for universities so much easier.

-6. Spend quality time with friends and family
+6. Spend quality time with loved ones

 7. Do an internship or summer course

-If you have a good idea about what you want to study during university or if you have a keen interest in something, then doing a summer program or course in that area of interest is a good idea.
+If you have a good idea about what you want to study during university or if you have a keen interest in something, doing a summer program or course in that area of interest is a great idea.
 Some of the best universities offer summer programs for 2-7 weeks.
 It’s a good way to gain exposure to your favorite subjects (and you’ll be collecting brownie points for your university application!)

 If a summer program isn’t an option for you, try to do an internship in a company related to your fields of interest.
-Seeing what they do is a good way to get exposed to the challenges in this role and what you might be expected to know when you work in that field in the future.
+Seeing what they do is a good way to gain exposure to the challenges in this role and what you might be expected to know when you work in that field in the future.
 It’s also another awesome way to show universities that you’re serious about what you want to do in the future.